Reslix/AutoArxiv/README.md

 ## Future

-I still hope to give
+I still hope to give RNNs a chance, once I am more familiar with this field in general.
+Implementing them will require a little bit more than just swapping in some LSTM layers into the model, as the data will probably have to be augmented with the stop-words and punctuation I filtered out.